tvkitchen/base/README.md

 * `errors/*` - Errors that thrown by the interfaces defined in this repo.
 * `interfaces/*` - Interfaces used by the TV Kitchen.
+* `Payload.js` - A serializable payload used to communicate between appliances.

 ## NOT included in this repository